Last updated on July 18, 2025

 Planar Bridge (Secret Lair) | Illustration by Alexandre Leoni

-There's no accounting for taste and your mileage may vary, of course, but personally, I find Arena cubes a nice bit of fresh air… and I have a hunch that's exactly why Wizards tends to make them available by the tail-end of a set, when us draft grinders have already had our fill of the Standard Draft format.
+There's no accounting for taste and your mileage may vary, of course, but I personally find Arena cubes a nice bit of fresh airโ€ฆ and I have a hunch that's exactly why Wizards tends to make them available by the tail-end of a set, when us Draft grinders have already had our fill of the Standard Draft format.

-You know what they say: The only way to know if you like it is to try them out, so I hope this brief overview of the whats and hows of Chromatic Cubes has been helpful.
+You know what they say: The only way to know if you like it is to try it out, so I hope this brief overview of the whats and hows of Chromatic Cubes has been helpful.

 If you have any comments, feedback, or further questions, or are in the mood for a chat, do stop by the Draftsim Discord or ping me on the social network formerly known as Twitter.